belovedpearl/AfricanRecipes-PP4/README.md

 * Sign in to an already existing account, so that I can access the full functionality of the application.

+* Add a recipe post easily so that I can share food recipe on the website.

 * Edit recipe posts I created so that I can improve or modify the content.

 * Delete recipe posts I created so that I know that I have the control of the content I created.